Lisa Bailey, MD, FACS

-Dr. Greif joined Bay Area Breast Surgeons in 2006 after more than 20 years as attending surgeon at Kaiser Permanente Medical Center in San Diego, California, where he chaired the Cancer Committee and Breast and General Tumor Boards.
-He was clinical faculty in the Department of Surgery at the University of California, San Diego, where he is Associate Clinical Professor of Surgery
+Dr. Greif joined Bay Area Breast Surgeons in 2006 after more than 20 years as an attending surgeon at Kaiser Permanente Medical Center in San Diego, California, where he chaired the Cancer Committee and Breast and General Tumor Boards.
+He was clinical faculty in the Department of Surgery at the University of California, San Diego, where he is an Associate Clinical Professor of Surgery.

 He is a past president and member of the Board of Directors of the California Division of the American Cancer Society, a member of the National Assembly of the American Cancer Society and a member of the Commission on Cancer of the American College of Surgeons.

 He is an active member of the National Surgical Adjuvant Breast and Bowel Cancer Project, the California Breast Cancer Research Program, the American College of Surgeons Oncology Group, the Sentinel Lymph Node Workgroup and Foundation, the Clinical Outcomes of Surgical Therapy Study Group, the South West Oncology Group, the Cancer and Leukemia Group B and the Bay Area Tumor Institute, where he is the lead investigator for Breast Clinical Trials.

 He is a fellow of the American College of Surgeons and delegate to the House of Delegates of the California Medical Association, a member of the Alameda-Contra Costa Medical Association, the Pacific Coast Surgical Association, the American Society of Breast Surgeons, and the American Society of Breast Diseases.